Gervonta Davis

 Long before embarking on a road that would lead him to the precipice of boxing immortality, Gervonta Davis was a lost soul roaming the streets of a crime-filled section of West Baltimore, seemingly destined to become another tragic statistic.

 Jail or death—those appeared to be the only life options for young men living in and around Davis’ rough neighborhood.
 A southpaw nicknamed “Tank” by an amateur coach for his large head, Davis spent time in foster care and group homes.
-Fortunately, with the help of one of his friends, Quaadir Gurley, Davis found a safe haven within the confines of The Upton Boxing Center’s gym at age 7.
+Fortunately, with the help of one of his friends, Quaadir Gurley, Davis found a safe haven within the confines of The Upton Boxing Center’s gym at age seven.
 He quickly threw himself into the sport fists first.

 Gurley introduced Davis to his father, Calvin Ford, the man who would eventually become Davis’ longtime coach.
 The inspiration for the character, Dennis “Cutty” Wise on the popular HBO television series, “The Wire,” Ford guided Davis through a 206-15 amateur career that included winning a National Golden Gloves Championship in 2012, three consecutive National Silver Gloves crowns from 2006-2008, and two each in the National Junior Olympics gold medals, the National Police Athletic League, and the Ringside World Championships.